How Much Does It Cost to Add a Window to Your Home?

 Also, consider your climate when adding a window.
 South-facing windows bring in cozy natural light in colder climates, whereas north-facing windows are a better value-add in warm southern climates.

-Van Camp explains that “appeal” may translate into ROI or strengthen your position on your asking price.
+Van Camp explains that “appeal” may translate into return on investment (ROI) or strengthen your position on your asking price.
 However, since windows don’t change a home’s square footage, and don’t necessarily count the same in an appraisal the way other upgraded features might, it’s difficult to estimate how additional or improved windows will move the ROI needle.

 If maximizing the value of your home is your ultimate goal, Van Camp recommends replacement windows.
 Replacing drafty, inefficient windows is one of the best ways to add value to your home.
 For more information, check out our article detailing how much you’ll pay for replacement windows and how much of the cost you’ll recoup.